-- Use of Information and Communications Technology (ICT) is at the core of enhancing the city’s liveability, workability, and sustainability.
+- The use of Information and Communications Technology (ICT) is at the core of enhancing the city’s liveability, workability, and sustainability.

 - The Ministry of Urban Development has identified 24 key areas that cities must address in their ‘smart cities’ plan.

-- Of these 24 key areas, 3 are directly related to water and 7 are indirectly related to water – Smart-metre management, leakage identification, preventive maintenance and water quality modelling.
+- Of these 24 key areas, 3 are directly related to water and 7 are indirectly related to water – Smart-metre management, leakage identification, preventive maintenance, and water quality modeling.

-- Smart Cities Mission is one of the mechanisms that will help operationalise the nationwide implementation of the Sustainable Development Goals (SDG) priorities like poverty alleviation, employment and other basic services.
+- Smart Cities Mission is one of the mechanisms that will help operationalize the nationwide implementation of the Sustainable Development Goals (SDG) priorities like poverty alleviation, employment, and other basic services.

 Smart Cities Mission – Planning

 Initially, there was a lack of clarity as there was no universal definition of a smart city.
 The Government of India did not prescribe any particular model as they realized one size did not fit all, from the experiences of previous Urban Development Missions.

 Every city had to formulate its concept, vision, mission, and plan which is appropriate to its local context, resources, and level of ambition.